 Earlier this month, we talked about the potential for longer claims cycles as automated detection systems are temporarily derailed by the ICD-10 changeover.
-In our last post, we discussed mitigating the risk of being falsely accused of fraud by moving to ICD-10 as soon as possible and hiring an independent auditor.
 We’ll tackle basic processes on how to avoid a Medicare audit and how coding software can guide you to the right levels first:

 How to avoid a Medicare audit: